|

 "common folk" started visiting the park.

-region during the last quarter of the 1800s and early 1900s.
-Most of the
+this region during the last quarter of the 1800s and early 1900s.

-area was mountainous, with lots of trees, but there were also grassy meadows
+Most of the area was mountainous, with lots of trees, but there were

-with streams running through them.
-These areas attracted the
+also grassy meadows with streams running through them.
+These

-homesteaders!
-Homesteaders by the names of Thurman, Bishop,
+areas attracted the homesteaders!
+Homesteaders by the names of Thurman,

-Allen, Golden, and Gerber, became firmly implanted in the area.
-But many of
+Bishop, Allen, Golden, and Gerber, became firmly implanted in the area.

-old sod roofed cabin on the Angell homestead in Cliff Lake Montana, pictured below, is nearly 100
+cabin on the Angell homestead in Cliff Lake Montana, pictured below, is

 J.J.